 Brill's Encyclopedia of China (see also

-Online edition Next to the printed edition there will be a separate online service with updates twice year, keeping users well-informed on new insights and developments relating to the vast subject.
+Online edition Next to the printed edition there is a separate online service with updates twice year, keeping users well-informed on new insights and developments relating to the vast subject.
 [For more information on the latter, please contact our sales department at